johnboiles/coremediaio-dal-minimal-example/README.md

 This example project is intended to present the simplest possible implementation of a CoreMediaIO DAL plugin for creating a virtual webcam on macOS.
 Apple provides [sample code](https://developer.apple.com/library/archive/samplecode/CoreMediaIO/Introduction/Intro.html) ([also modernized by @lvsti](https://github.com/lvsti/CoreMediaIO-DAL-Example)) but it's extremely painful to read and modify.

-The goal is for this plugin to serve static frames as a virtual webcam to host software (QuickTime, OBS, Chrome, etc)
+The plugin in this repo serves frames as a virtual webcam to host software (QuickTime, OBS, Chrome, etc)

 ## Donating 💸